gottacatchenall/ms_sampling_effort/manuscript.md

 _do not_ interact if we have no record of those species observed together.
 In other words, we can't distinguish true-negatives (two species _never_ interact) from _false-negatives_ (two species interact in some capacity, but we have not observed it).
-This is compounded as the interaction data we have is geographically toward the usual suspects [@Poisot2021GloKno], This noise in data has practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---these false-negatives could go on to effect the
+This is then amplified as the interaction data we have is geographically toward the usual suspects [@Poisot2021GloKno], This noise in data has practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---these false-negatives could go on to effect the